Roger Erickson (baseball)

-Roger Farrell Erickson (born August 30, 1956) is a retired American professional baseball pitcher who played in Major League Baseball from – for the Minnesota Twins and New York Yankees.
+Roger Farrell Erickson (born August 30, 1956) is an American former professional baseball pitcher who played in Major League Baseball from – for the Minnesota Twins and New York Yankees.
 Born in Springfield, Illinois, he threw and batted right-handed, stood 6 ft 3 in tall and weighed 180 lb.

 Career

 Erickson was selected by the Twins in the third round of the 1977 amateur draft after pitching for the University of New Orleans.
 In his first pro season, Erickson put up an 8–4 record and a 1.98 earned run average in Double-A. The following year, he made his major league debut on April 6, 1978, starting and going 61/3 innings to earn a 5–4 win over the Seattle Mariners.
 He finished his rookie season with 14 wins and a .519 winning percentage, second highest on the pitching staff.